Gabri432/Laplace-Theorem/readme.md

 You can check the details on `https://en.wikipedia.org/wiki/Laplace_expansion`.

 ## Features
-- It will calculate square matrices from 2 to 4 rows of size.
+- It will calculate square matrices of any size.

 ## Project Structure
 - `Laplace Theorem` (main folder), where the following files are located: